Terms of reference

 (b) ensures that the work the communities do is aligned to the IET’s strategy;

 2. It does this with support from a number of governance teams, as follows:

 (a) Communities Committees (CC) – five geographic governance teams that cover the world, each responsible for community activity in their region;

-(c) Technical and Professional Networks (TPN) Communities Committee – the governance team that leads and represents the interests of the technical networks.
+(b) Technical Networks (TN) Communities Committee – the governance team that leads and represents the interests of the technical networks.

 3. The five Communities Committees represent the IET world regions:

 4. The Communities Resourcing Committee supports all IET communities, whether geographical, technical, demographic (e.g. age-related) or otherwise.